kubesimplify/devops-challenges/Linux/Challenge-1.md

 - Review CPU performance metrics

-- Send a Report every 6 hours to your SRE team
+- Send a Report every 6 hours to your SRE team via Email , for now you can send that report to yourself

 ## Guidelines
 - Build in error handling to smoothly manage unexpected issues.